Marching Band Show Planning Part 3 With Wayne Markworth

 - Percussion feature as part of a full ensemble music production (and not an isolated feature)

 - Featured solos and sections if musically appropriate

-For a complete look at Show Planning, review Chapter 7: Show Planning in The Dynamic Marching Band
+For a complete look at Show Planning, see Chapter 7: Show Planning in The Dynamic Marching Band.